[−][src]Struct term_string::TermString

 Note that the method argument in the example above is converted

-style first before appending.
+into a TermString with a Default style first before appending.

-Contrast this with the behavior of append_str()
+Contrast this with the behavior of append_str(), where the appended

 value inherits the previous style.